 You may also ask to remain confidential—that is, the doctor doesn't know that you are the one who filed the complaint.
 However, it may be necessary to make your identity known in order for investigators to get your medical records and other information from the doctor.
 And if the case goes forward, it may be important for you to tell your story in public during a hearing.

 Additional information about the State Board of Medicine Complaint process:

-Medicare: If Medicare (federal health insurance for people over age 65 or people under 65 who are disabled) pays for the care you're receiving from a doctor, you have an additional place to go with a quality concern.
-Medicare pays a Quality Improvement Organization (QIO) in each state to oversee the quality of care provided to Medicare patients.
+Medicare: If Medicare (the federal health insurance program for people over age 65 or people under 65 who are disabled) pays for the care you're receiving from a doctor, you have an additional place to go with a quality concern.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
 Be advised up front, however, that these organizations primarily help doctors improve the care they provide.
 They do not punish doctors.
-The Medicare rules allow the doctor against whom you lodge a complaint to decide whether you can see the details about the agency's findings.

-In Pennsylvania, the QIO is called Quality Insights of Pennsylvania.
-You can call their Beneficiary Complaint Hotline: 800-322-1914
+In Pennsylvania, the QIO is called Livanta.
+You can call Livanta at the following number: 866-815-5440

 Explain to the person who answers the phone what your concerns are.
 Depending on the type of problem you are having, they may be able to help you right away.
 For example, with your permission, they may be able to call the doctor's office to see if they can help solve your problem.
 In other cases, they may ask you to send your complaint in writing using a complaint form.